reachv/PreWork/README.md

-# Project 1 - *MyApplications*
+# Project 1 - Pre-Work

-*MyApplications* is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Pre-Work is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: *Reach Vann*